 - increase the risk of liver damage

 Additionally, alcohol is known to weaken a person’s immune system.
 This is especially harmful to people with HIV, since the virus itself significantly impacts a person’s immune system.
-By further weakening the immune system, alcohol abuse raises an individual’s risk of infection as well as increases the likelihood of damage done by the virus itself.
+By further weakening the immune system, alcohol use raises an individual’s risk of infection as well as increases the likelihood of damage done by the virus itself.

-Getting Treatment For Alcohol Abuse
+Getting Treatment For Alcohol Use

-Getting treatment for alcohol abuse and addiction is imperative for individuals who are also HIV positive.
+Getting treatment for alcohol use and addiction is imperative for individuals who are also HIV positive.
 There are several treatment options available for overcoming an alcohol addiction, many of which can be administered alongside HIV treatment.

-Many people find great success through formal treatment programs such as inpatient treatment.
+Many people find great success through formal treatment programs such as inpatient alcohol rehab treatment.
 Inpatient programs require individuals to participate in residential treatment for several weeks or months.
 Many programs provide customized plans of recovery for each patient.